NVIDIA-AI-IOT/deepstream_reference_apps/README.md

 Install Google flags using:
    `sudo apt-get install libgflags-dev`

+To use just the stand alone trt-yolo-app, Deepstream Installation can be skipped.
+However CUDA 9.2 and TensorRT 4.x should be installed.

 ## Setup ##

 Update all the parameters in `Makefile.config` file present in the root directory